 Our current Prime Minister, Mr. Narendra Modi is known for his collaborations with international institutions.
 The current government has done a lot for bringing foreign institutions to India and making the process of setting up business easy for foreign players.
 In fact, one of the biggest challenges that institutions face while setting up in international markets are the policies and regulations, with those things in place, there is no reason foreign universities should not come to India.

-India has abundance of good talent, but many time, talented students don’t have the financial backing to afford good education that would be able to make them unleash their talent to the fullest.
-In fact, middle class makes up for a good majority of the Indian population, a good scholarship can be a good way to tap into this scholarship – aspiring audience.
-Scholarships are a big deal for most of the Indian students and they generate a good word of mouth as well.
+India has an abundance of good talent, but many times, talented students don’t have the financial backing to afford good education that would be able to make them unleash their talent to the fullest.
+In fact, the middle class makes up for a good majority of the Indian population, a good scholarship can be a good way to tap into this scholarship – aspiring audience.
+Scholarships are a big deal for most Indian students and they generate good word of mouth as well.
 This would also allow institutions to receive enrollments from a diverse bunch of students.

 3. Establish qualifications that are recognized in both the countries

-One of the biggest challenge students face while moving outside India for education is the recognition of their degree.
-The school and graduate level education in India follows a pattern different from outside countries.
+One of the biggest challenges students face while moving outside India for education is the recognition of their degree.
+The school and graduate-level education in India follow a pattern different from outside countries.
 Often, talented students are not able to make it to international institutions because of these regulations.
 Mutually agreeing upon qualifications and degrees that are recognized in India as well as in the international country and can reap huge benefits for the international country.